NOTE: Seeds are Super Tiny

 The banyan tree is one plant that can remain indoors all year long and grow very well as a houseplant.
 Repot every 2-3 years, but like the rubber plant, banyan is best kept a little on the pot-bound side.
 The shoot tips can be pinched back to promote branching.
 Keep in half shade or moderately bright light.

-If growing outdoors, keep in the shade.
+If growing outdoors, in warm climates, keep in the shade.
 The tree is somewhat drought tolerant once established, but does thrives in well-drained soil and moderate moisture.
 (Let dry out between waterings – then soak down thoroughly) If leaves yellow – under watering or overwatering has taken place.